-You'll have fun experimenting with these historical recipes.
-Ingredient quantities aren't given, but history records that pies were often preferred very sweet, so be generous when adding sugar.
+You will have fun trying these Renaissance pie recipes that include an early recipe for making pumpkin pies.
+Ingredient quantities aren't given, but history records that such pies were often preferred very sweet, so be generous when adding sugar.

 The Queen-like Cloſet or Rich Cabinet (1672)